jswallin/Calpha-model/README.md

 🔧 defs.h:

-Defines constants, flags, file paths (input and output), simulation and molecular dyanamics parameters.
-This includes force-field selections (FF_BOND, FF_CONT, ...), temperature parameters, sampling parameters, and filenames for input/output.
+Parameter definitions for the model and molecular dynamics procedure, including force-field selection (FF_BOND, FF_CONT, ...), temperature, numerical integration parameters, input/output filenames, etc.

 🔧 global.h

-Declares all global variables and arrays used across different modules (positions, velocities, forces, energy terms, etc.).
-This allows consistent access to simulation state across files such as geometry.c, energy.c, etc.
+Declararations of global variables and arrays (positions, velocities, forces, energy terms, etc.) accessible across most other files, including geometry.c, energy.c, etc.

 🔧 geometry.c

 Handles the spatial representation of chains and crowders.
-Computes distances, transforms coordinates into the periodic box, and acting on degrees of freedom (bonds, angles, torsions) in Cartesian coordinates.
-It ensures molecules remain within the simulation boundaries, also.
+Includes functions for distance calculations, periodic boundary conditions, and transformations between angular degrees of freedom (bonds, angles, torsions) and Cartesian coordinates.

 🔧 energy.c

-Implements all energy and force calculations for molecular interactions, including bonds, angles, torsions, native contacts, and crowding effects.
-For example, it provides functions like bond(), cont(), crowd_bead(), and crowd_crowd() to compute interaction potentials and apply forces.
+Functions for energy and force calculations, including bonded (bond, angle, torsion) and non-bonded (excluded volume, contacts, crowder) interactions.
+For example, it provides functions like bond(), cont(), crowd_bead(), and crowd_crowd() to compute interaction potentials and forces.

 🔧 obs.c

-Computes observables like number of native contacts (no_cont), RMSD, radius of gyration, and histograms for bond lengths, angles, and contact maps.
+Computes observables like number of native contacts (no_cont), RMSD, radius of gyration, and collects statistics for histograms for bond lengths, angles, and contact maps.
 These are used to analyze simulation trajectories and structural properties.

 🔧 misc.c

-Provides utility functions for simulation and control settings.
-It includes initialization (printinfo()), output of averages, checkpoint saving/loading (write_checkpnt()), and trajectory exports (dumppdb()).
+Provides misceleneous functions for simulation and control settings, including initialization (printinfo()), output of averages, checkpointing (write_checkpnt()), and trajectory exports (dumppdb()).

 🔧 utils.c

-Handles file-based input like reading native structure files, contact maps, and writing PDB files.
+Includes various file-based utilities such as reading native structure files, contact maps, and writing PDB files.
 Also includes custom random number generators (ran3n) and PDB format export for visualization.

 🔧 sampling.c